CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-UX friction is rarely “one terrible thing.”
-It’s a pile of small effort taxes.
-In audits, I typically check:
+UX friction is usually not one dramatic design failure.
+It is a pile of small effort taxes.

-• Navigation: can users find what they came for in under 10 seconds?
+• Navigation: can users find what they need in under 10 seconds?

-• Information scent: do links and buttons match what they actually do?
+• Information scent: do links, labels, and buttons match the destination?

-• Forms: field count, field labels, error messaging, autofill friendliness.
+• Forms: field count, labels, errors, autofill support, visible progress.

-• Cognitive load: too many options, too much text, unclear hierarchy.
+• Cognitive load: too many options, too much text, weak hierarchy.

 How To Fix It